Frequently Asked Questions

 What do I do if I want a family member to visit me?

-If your family member will be applying for a visitor's visa, ISSS will provide you with an enrollment letter to verify your current enrollment status.
-You should also write a letter to your family members stating that you would like them to visit you in the United States.
+If your family member will be applying for a visitor's visa, you should write a letter to your family members stating that you would like them to visit you in the United States.
+Additionally, you may request an enrollment vertification certificate through PAWS to share with your family.
 You can find more information about visitor's visas on the U.S. Department of State's DS-160: Online Nonimmigrant Visa Application website.

 What do I do if I want my spouse or children to stay in the United States with me?

 ISSS will assist you in bringing your spouse and children to the United States.
 The process includes requesting completion of forms I-20 or DS-2019, along with financial documentation.
 The process is very similar to when you obtained your visa, since your family will be required to apply for the F-2 or J-2 visa from the U.S. embassy in your home country.
 Please note that, due to immigration policy, ISSS is unable to provide documentation for family members other than your spouse or children.

 Do I have to be enrolled to stay in the United States?
 What about during the summer?

 U.S. Citizenship and Immigration Services (USCIS) requires all international students in F-1 status to maintain full-time enrollment status throughout their program of study.
 Unless it is your first semester, you do not have to be enrolled in the summer.
 Summer is considered your official “vacation time” from school, so you may remain in the United States and not be enrolled.

 Can I work while in the United States?

 As an F-1 or J-1 student, you are allowed to work 20 hours a week on campus during fall and spring semesters and full time during the summer.
 If you want to work off campus, you will have to apply for permission and F-1s may not work off campus during the first nine months of a program of study.
 Comprehensive workshop sessions on Curricular Practical Training (CPT) and Optional Practical Training (OPT) are offered regularly by ISSS.